octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 <center><img  src="/assets/img/metropolis2.jpg" width="500" height="500" /></center>

 As expected, for too small values of $ \delta  $, the sampler is very inefficient, while for too large values, the sampler takes much fewer steps; and if it moves, it moves in large steps.
-For the current application, a delta value near unity seems to be the best choice.
+For the Normal distribution, analytical results exist that determine the optimal values of $\delta$.
+Yet, for other distributions, the only way to choose a good $\delta$ is often to monitor the acceptance rates, i.e., how often a proposal was accepted/rejected.
+If the acceptance rate is too high, this means that the sampler moves in too small steps, so increasing $\delta$ would give better results; the opposite holds for the case in which the acceptance rate is too low.

 A last important point, which was also noted above, is that the Metropolis algorithm as other MCMC mdethods will generate generate <em>dependent</em> samples.
 Indeed the next sampled value will inherently depend on where the sampler was at the previous step, which is clear from the <em>traceplot</em> (shown below).
 But even from the figure above, especially for small values of $ \delta  $, we can see immediately that the samples are not independent.
+The autocorrelation between subsequent samples can be reduced by sampling only the $k$th step of the sampler, which is called <em> thinning</em>.
+Yet, using more efficient algorithms, such as Hamiltonian Monte Carlo, is probably a better way to go, especially if all the parameters in the model are continuous.

 {% highlight r %}
 res <- metropolis(theta = c(-4, 4),